ClemZh/ClemZh/README.md

 👋 Hi, I’m @ClemZh

-🔭 My colleagues and I are currently working on an app that can scrape and analyze Twitter/X: //[Scraping App](https://github.com/CloeMAIN/AudensielTwitterWebscrap)
+🔭 My colleagues and I are currently working on an app that can scrape and analyze Twitter/X: [Scraping App]

 👀 I’m interested in using models to explain real-life phenomena